Wrestling: Bert Waterman

 The Yale Wrestling Club

-In 1974, Coach Waterman cobbled together the Yale Wrestling Club to attend an “open tournament” at the Montgomery County Community College in Bethesda, Maryland.
+In 1974, Coach Waterman cobbled together the Yale Wrestling Club to attend “open tournaments.”
+One such opportunity was at the Montgomery County Community College in Bethesda, Maryland.
 Several events transpired in that Maryland gym which marked milestones for Yale Wrestling.
-Jamie’s older brother, Tom, joined the Yale Wrestling Club and competed with us, while Neal Brendel, Jim Bennett and Tom McEwan each won their weight classes.
+Jamie McEwan’s older brother, Tom, joined the Yale Wrestling Club and competed with us.
+Jamie competed well, while Neal Brendel, Jim Bennett and Tom McEwan each won their weight classes.
 Tom said he was in “good paddling shape” but not great wrestling shape.
 He could have fooled the rest of the Yale Club team.
 He won his matches handily with some slick moves that defied his six years post-college.

-During one of Bennett’s early round matches, Coach Waterman got so angry at the referee that he stood up, lifted his seat and threw it across the gym.
+During one of Bennett’s early round matches, Coach Waterman got so angry at the referee he stood up, lifted his seat and threw it across the gym.
 The metal chair went clattering across the wooden floor, as Coach berated the official’s calls.
 The referee soon ejected Coach from the gymnasium.
 Waterman kept yelling at and heckling the ref from the exit door to the locker room.
 They finally called security who escorted Waterman from the premises.
-We all esteemed Waterman for his passion and his fire.
+We all esteemed Waterman for his passion and his fire, and were glad we were not the referees.
 He was a formidable man with a very loud voice which resonated, even from the exit doors.
 Bennett stated, “I have never had a coach who cared that much about me before.”

 Neal Brendel had not cut his typical 30 pounds (from 220 to 190) to get to his fighting weight for the tournament, so he was wrestling Heavyweight.
-He made it to the finals.
-In this last match, Brendel met a 350-pound wrestler from Cleveland State.
-His name was Chuck Erhardt.
-He was an NCAA All-American.
-Talking in the corner, before the match, Coach Waterman advised, “Neal, play it smart.
+He made it to the finals in Bethesda.
+In his last match, Brendel met a 350-pound wrestler from Cleveland State who was an NCAA All-American, named Chuck Erhardt.
+Talking to Neal in the corner, before the match, Coach Waterman advised, “Neal, play it smart.
 Do an arm drag to an ankle sweep.
 Whatever you do, don’t get underneath this guy.
 He’ll crush you.”
 Brendel ignored Coach’s advice and on the whistle immediately dove in low for an ankle.
 As Erhardt tried to collapse on Brendel, Neal used an ankle freeze and a knee lock that made Erhardt topple over to his back like a felled tree.
 Tom McEwan shouted Boola, Boola in amazement.
-It sounded as if Brendel, like a lumberjack with an ax, had broken Erhardt’s leg.
-Neal quickly dove at Erhardt’s head, securing a half nelson and lying on his face which muffled any possible shriek of pain coming from Erhardt’s lungs.
+It sounded as if Brendel, like a lumberjack with an axe, had broken Erhardt’s leg.
+Neal quickly dove at Erhardt’s head, securing a half nelson.
+By lying on Erhardt’s face, Brendel muffled any possible shriek of pain.
 The ref quickly slapped the mat.
 Brendel had won the match by fall in less than a minute.
 Not sure what had happened to Erhardt, a team of eight medic supporters carted Erhardt off in a waiting gurney.

 Butting heads with Neal Brendel was no joke.
 He split the heads of more than one opponent, who challenged him with a head-first takedown.
 In this case, however, Brendel was competing against an opponent who had a 130 pound weight advantage, Brendel’s first period pin over Erhardt was extraordinary.

-As a senior in 1976, Neal earned All-American status by placing 4th in the NCAA division 1 finals.
-Before graduation from Yale, Neal Brendel was nominated by Coach Waterman and voted by the administration as winner of the William Neely Mallory Award, designated to the athlete “who best represents the highest ideals of American Sportsmanship.”
-The administration had obviously not consulted with Cleveland State’s Erhardt on the award.
+As a senior in 1976, Neal Brendel earned All-American status by placing 4th in the NCAA Division-I consolation finals.
+Before graduation from Yale, Brendel was nominated by Coach Waterman and voted by the administration as winner of the William Neely Mallory Award, designated to the athlete “who best represents the highest ideals of American Sportsmanship.”
+The administration had obviously not consulted with Cleveland State on the award.
 To this day Brendel remains the only collegiate wrestler ever to have won that award.
-Brendel had an expansive vocabulary, which he used effectively, as proven by his recognition at graduation as the White Prize winner, for his academic excellence in undergraduate writing.
+As a side note, Neal Brendel had an expansive vocabulary, which he used effectively, as proven by his recognition at graduation with the White Prize, awarded to Brendel for his academic excellence in undergraduate writing.

-Neal went on to play rugby in law school at UVA, a sport he mastered even better than he had wrestling.
-He was an internationally ranked US player and became the first national team player to serve as Chairman of the USA Rugby Football Union.
+Neal went on to play rugby while in law school at University of Virginia.
+Rugby became a sport that Brendel mastered even better than wrestling.
+He grew to be an internationally ranked US player and later became the first national team player to serve as Chairman of the USA Rugby Football Union.

 Jim Bennett was a multi-sport force in his own right.
 A Pennsylvania High School (PIAA) wrestling champion from Corry Area High School in Erie, PA, Jim was also a track and field star.
-He set a high school record in the pole vault at the time and was a two time pole vault state champion.
+He set a high school record in the pole vault at the time and was a two time PA state pole vault champion.
 “I was a good wrestler those days because I was able to work out with the Carr brothers, who were all excellent matmen in the Erie area during my time.”
-Indeed the Carr brothers were even more prolific than the Doyle twins!
-Brothers Jimmy Carr, Fletcher Carr, Joe Carr and Nate Carr were all celebrated for the Carr family’s multiple Pennsylvania high school champions, NCAA All-Americans, Olympic medalists, and world champions.
-Wrestling with the best improves your skills dramatically.
+Indeed the Carr brothers were even more prolific than the Dole twins!
+The Carr brothers (Jimmy, Fletcher, Joe and Nate) were all celebrated in Erie.
+The family was famous for their multiple Pennsylvania high school wrestling champions, NCAA All-Americans, Olympic medalists and world champions.
+As Bennett surmised, wrestling with the best improves your skills dramatically.

 Road to the NCAA Championship

-Bennett described that the “potholes” along the NCAA highway his junior year included a number of well-known grapplers.
-Bennett had beaten Dan Muthler, the defending NCAA champion at 142 lbs, from Navy in the dual meet, so he had confidence and momentum; however, he had placed second in the EIWA’s to Lehigh’s Pat Sculley in the finals of that qualifier tournament, which left Bennett unseeded going in the NCAA finals.
-The NCAA tournament was held at Princeton that year, but there was no Ivy League glide path to the podium.
-It was a rough road to the championship round.
+Bennett described that the “potholes” along the NCAA highway in 1975, his junior year, included a number of well-known grapplers.
+Bennett had beaten Dan Muthler, the defending NCAA champion at 142 lbs, from Navy in the dual meet, so he had confidence going into the tournaments; however, Bennett hit a rough patch at the EIWA’s that year, held in Annapolis at the Naval Academy.
+Jim lost 6-4 to Lehigh’s Pat Sculley in the finals and placed second.
+That finals loss and an unremarkable 5-2 record at 142 left Bennett as an unseeded wrestler going in the NCAA’s.
+Princeton hosted the NCAA tournament that year, but there was no Ivy League glide path to the podium.
+It was a rocky road to the championship round.

-Two potholes prior to finals were key decision matches: first Bennett defeated John Martellucci (Brockport State), 6-1 in the preliminaries.
-Then he met Larry Reed (No. Colorado State) in the next round.
-Reed had a season record of 32-2, before matching up with Bennett.
-During all of his time in the neutral position, Reed wrestled on his knees, “like a monkey; I couldn’t believe it,” commented Bennett.
+Two matches prior to finals were key decision matches: first, Bennett defeated John Martellucci (Brockport State), by a 6-1 score in the preliminaries.
+Next up he met Larry Reed (No. Colorado State) in the second round.
+Reed had a season record of 32-2, before pairing up with Bennett.
+During all of his time in the neutral position, Reed wrestled from his knees, “like a monkey; I couldn’t believe it,” later commented Bennett.
 In the second period, the Yalie reversed Reed and put him on his back, eventually winning by a 7-4 decision.
+(Interestingly Pat Sculley lost in the first round to Dean Dixon of Oregon and was eliminated from the tournament.)

-Next up were the quarterfinal matches.
-Bennett faced the No. 1 seeded Steve Randall of Oklahoma State.
-Randall had lost just one match in two years, and that loss was in the finals of the NCAA’s the year before.
-Randall was heavily favored over the unseeded Bennett.
-With a takedown in the final 30 seconds of the first period, Bennett drew first blood.
+Next up were the quarterfinals.
+Bennett faced the No. 1 seeded wrestler, Steve Randall (Oklahoma State).
+Randall had lost just one match in two years, and that loss was in the finals of the NCAA’s in 1974.
+For obvious reasons Randall was heavily favored over the unseeded Bennett.
+With Bennett’s solid takedown in the final 30 seconds of the first period, he drew first blood.
 In the second period, Randall was on top.
-Stan Able, the Cowboy’s coach, began yelling defensive advice with increasing pitch, “Watch the granby, watch the Granby, Watch The GRANBY.”
-Jim earned an escape point by executing the Granby roll, an aggressive move from the bottom position, to gain wrist control and roll away from the top wrestler.
-Waterman commented that he was indeed watching the Granby, which Jim executed to perfection.
-Bennett quickly followed the escape with another takedown earning him a five point lead.
+Stan Able, the Cowboy’s coach, began yelling to Randall his defensive advice with increasing pitch: “Watch the granby, watch the Granby, WATCH THE GRANBY.”
+Jim earned an escape point soon after by executing the Granby roll, an aggressive forward roll move from the bottom position.
+Waterman commented that Randall was indeed watching the Granby, which Jim executed to perfection.
+Bennett quickly followed the escape with another takedown, earning him a five point lead.

-Bennett rode Randall from the top position with leg rides for all but a few seconds in the third period, before Randall escaped, getting his only point in the match.
-Bennett felt that winner’s edge and earned an extra point for riding time.
+Bennett rode Randall from the top position with leg rides for all but a few seconds in the third period, before Randall escaped, earning him his only point in the match.
+Bennett felt that winner’s edge as he was awarded an extra point for riding time.
 In a post-match interview, Bennett mentioned his chances in the finals.
 “I knew I could do it after I beat him (Randall).”
-Buoyed by his 6-1 triumph over the top seed that Friday afternoon, Bennett added, “I’m usually a conservative, cautious wrestler.
-I was surprised I beat Randall so easily.
+Buoyed by his 6-1 margin over the top seed that Friday afternoon, Bennett added, “I’m usually a conservative, cautious wrestler.
+I was surprised I beat Randall so easily.“

-Bennett’s quarterfinal victory over Randall set the stage for a semifinal match versus Purdue’s Alan Housner on Friday night.
+Bennett’s quarterfinal victory set the stage for a semifinal match versus Purdue’s Alan Housner on Friday night.
 That evening match, a win for Bennett, was not as close as the 7-6 final score indicates.
-Bennett was ahead by 6 to 2 at the end of the second period.
-Housner tallied four markers versus Bennett in the final 45 seconds of the third period, which included a stalling point against Bennett.
-The Bulldog grappler had the bout locked up, plus riding time, earlier in the match.
+Bennett was ahead by 6-2 at the end of the second period.
+Housner tallied four markers in the final minute of the third period, which included a stalling point against Bennett.
+The Bulldog grappler had the bout well locked up, plus riding time, earlier in the match, yet the score was too close for comfort.

-That Saturday, Bennett wrestled a smart NCAA Division I finals match.
-The two wrestled cautiously.
+That Saturday, Bennett wrestled a smart NCAA Division-I finals match.
+The two wrestled cautiously from the start.
 And although Allen held a 2-1 advantage at the end of the second period, Bennett was prepared.
 He battled Allen from the bottom in the third period, quickly tying the score with an escape, followed by a solid takedown.
-Bennett continued his skein of strong leg-riding time, earning an extra point and a win in his 5-3 decision.
+Bennett continued his skein of strong leg-riding time on top, earning an extra point and a win in his 5-3 decision.

-Marty Schwartz, captain of the Yale team, commented, “I knew the Northwestern Coach, Ken Kraft, from my high school years in Illinois and I knew Jim could beat Andre, who went to Lane Tech.
-Bennett had his takedowns, leg rides and slick Granby roll.”
+Marty Schwartz, captain of the 1975-1976 Yale team, commented, “I knew the Northwestern Coach, Ken Kraft, from my high school years in Illinois and I knew Jim could beat Andre, who went to our rival school, Lane Tech.
+Bennett had the whole package: his takedowns, leg rides and slick Granby roll.”

 Waterman on Goal Setting